-Currently we are looking for new students to join our group in the incoming academic year (i.e. Fall 2022).
+Currently, we are looking for new students to join our group in the incoming academic year (i.e., Fall 2022).
 If you are interested, please contact me directly.
+The student will work on a project of understanding how the observed solar spectral irradiances can affect the earth’s climate.
+It will be primarily a modeling-based project.
+Media coverage about the predecessor study of this project can be found here.

 PI: Xianglei Huang